veedeo/15-Puzzle/README.md

-# wix-15-puzzle
+# 15-puzzle
-15 Puzzle game developed as a coding challenge for a job interview at Wix.
+15 Puzzle game developed for fun
 Tested on Chrome mobile/desktop

 Everything is written in VanillaJS without any third party libraries.